Local Bridge Program

 FUNDING APPLICATION WINDOW NEWS

-The funding window for FY 2021 State grants under the STATE Local Bridge Program is now open, with a deadline of November 30, 2020.
-Read press release on CT.gov.
-Previously received applications that were shelved pending this funding window will be considered.
-Towns can email email@example.com to inquire if a specific application is on the list.
+The funding window for FY 2021 State grants under the STATE Local Bridge Program is closed.
+Conditional Commitment to Fund letters for approved applications were sent to the respective municipalities.
+Towns can email email@example.com to inquire about specific applications.

 Applications for FEDERAL Local Bridge Program funding may be submitted at any time.